 “The sunlight on the hedgerows green – it simply lifts the soul”.

-“You’ve strange attire to walk alone in this old dusty place”
+“You’ve strange attire to walk alone in this old muddy place”

 He smiles, but lines of age cut across this sculptured face